Commercial Strategy

 How much does bed bug treatment cost in Chicago?

-Single-unit treatments range $800-$1,500 (chemical) to $1,200-$2,000 (heat treatment).
-Multi-unit building engagements generate $5,000-$15,000 per treatment cycle including inspection, treatment, preventive adjacent-unit treatment, and follow-up.
-Property management inspection contracts provide additional recurring revenue at $50-$100 per unit per inspection.
+Single-unit treatments range $800-$1,500 (chemical) to $1,200-$2,000 (heat).
+Multi-unit building engagements generate $5,000-$15,000 per treatment cycle.
+Proactive inspection contracts provide recurring revenue at $50-$100 per unit.
+Operator margins run 50-65% for chemical and 40-55% for heat treatment at market pricing.

 Which Chicago neighborhoods have the worst bed bug problems?